Begampur Khatola

 Begumpur Khatola is a village in Gurugram Mandal, Gurugram District, in the Indian state of Haryana.
 It lies on National Highway 8 on Milestone 39 next to Hero Honda Chowk.
-The village includes sector 35, 74 and 73, and is surrounded by industrial area Udhyog Vihar Phase 7.
+The village includes sectors 35, 74 and 73, and is surrounded by industrial area Udhyog Vihar Phase 7.
 The village is surrounded by 3 main highways - NH 8 from west, SPR from south, and Sohna Road from east.
 It is surrounded by villages Narsinghpur, Khandsa, Darbaripur, Behrampur, and Fazilpur.

 Most of the villagers have incomes from either rental residencies, transportation business or general stores.
 The village has a lot of schools, including three big schools: Lady Florence Public school, Suraj School, and Saraswati Public School.
 Other schools in the village are DPR Public School, Adarsh Vidya Niketan, and Little Paradise Play School.
 The village's government school is also up to senior secondary.

 Begumpur Khatola's community centre is believed to be biggest of all villages of Gurugram.